 FDM vs. SLS 3D Printing - What They Mean and When to Use Them

 3D Printing or Additive Manufacturing refers to a group of technologies used to build three-dimensional objects.
-Depending on your project's characteristics, the object you need to print, and the quality and cost required, one 3D printing technology might be more suitable than the others.Although there are professional and industrial FDM Printers, most printers of this type are consumer-grade printers, meaning that they are the most affordable kind of 3D printers and are mostly oriented towards a moderate printing frequency for one or a few users.
-On the other side, most SLS printers are professional or industrial printers.
-Their cost represents a significant investment but they can handle thousands of high quality prints per week on uninterrupted production.
+Depending on your project's characteristics, the object you need to print, and the quality and cost required, one 3D printing technology might be more suitable than the others.Although there are professional and industrial FDM 3D Printers, most printers of this type are consumer-grade printers, meaning that they are the most affordable kind of 3D printers and are mostly oriented towards a moderate printing frequency for one or a few users.
+On the other side, most SLS printers are professional 3D printers or industrial ones.
+Their cost represents a significant investment but they can handle thousands of high-quality prints per week on uninterrupted production.

 If you're curious about 3D printing but don't own a 3D printer, you might be wondering if investing in a 3D printer is worth it.
 If you do, you are probably also thinking about the printing quality, the costs involved and the main characteristics of these two completely different technologies.
 For those of you who are in that situation, here you will find a side-by-side comparison of what you can get with each type of printer!